alpersonalwebsite/ants/diary.md

   * git commit -m '12/03 notes.
 Includes `move` of `Myrmecocystus Kennedyi` (84), `death` of `Acromyrmex Versicolor`, colony (C5)'
   * git commit -m '12/03 notes.
 Includes `move` of `Myrmecocystus Kennedyi` (84), `death` of `Acromyrmex Versicolor`, colony (C5) and `Aphaenogaster Occidentalis` (80)'

-If a colony has been moved and a new queen or colony were acquired:
+If a colony has been moved and a new queen or colony was acquired:
   * git commit -m '12/03 notes.
 Includes `move` of `Myrmecocystus Kennedyi` (84), `acquisition` of `Acromyrmex Versicolor`, colony (C5)'
   * git commit -m '12/03 notes.
 Includes `move` of `Myrmecocystus Kennedyi` (84), `acquisition` of `Acromyrmex Versicolor`, colony (C5) and `Aphaenogaster Occidentalis` (80)'